 Hebrew acquisition contexts

-Only half of the teachers in the study had studies Hebrew before enrolling at the college.
+Only half of the teachers in the study had studied Hebrew before enrolling at the college.
 When asked about the role of language centers/institutes in Hebrew acquisition (Q6), a common answer was that their contribution was minimal: “Most of the centers/institutes are for commercial and economic goals”; “What matters is the money, not the teaching”; “They don’t focus on the teaching and stay at the basic level of learning the alphabet.”
 A significant portion of the instruction remained on the theoretical level.
 As one respondent put it: “I can read a text in Hebrew, but I cannot conduct a short conversation.”
 A few mentioned that they are exposed to and acquire Hebrew through work and contact with Jews, and therefore there is no need for these centers/institutes.
 They either learn Hebrew at the ulpans for immigrants in West Jerusalem in order to get accepted into academic institutions, or volunteer for civil-national service where they learn Hebrew at an ulpan established specifically to help young people in East Jerusalem integrate into academic and professional arenas (Piotrkowski, 2013).

-Few participants referred to the positive contribution of the institutes: “They teach very well and it depends on the degree of willingness and motivation of the learner to invest in acquiring the language”; “The instruction is very high level and they help the applicants get into Israeli colleges and universities and work in the Israeli job market”; “There are a few reputable institutes in the city that have Jewish teachers.”
-They also mentioned that even though the centers are good, they are expensive, and it would be fitting for the state to provide free Hebrew courses.
+A few participants referred to the positive contribution of the institutes: “They teach very well and it depends on the degree of willingness and motivation of the learner to invest in acquiring the language”; “The instruction is very high level and they help the applicants get into Israeli colleges and universities and work in the Israeli job market”; “There are a few reputable institutes in the city that have Jewish teachers.”
+They also mentioned that, even though the centers are good, they are expensive, and it would be fitting for the State to provide free Hebrew courses.

 When it came to participants who had not studied Hebrew previously (Q1), common statements among their answers included: “I went to a private school where there were no Hebrew lessons”; “I haven’t got the time to learn Hebrew at a private institute”; “My parents don’t care about learning the language.”
 One teacher remarked that she “does not like learning Hebrew.”